-The churches of Christ in the Bible were structured quite differently from most modern denominations.
-This comparison will highlight several key elements, focusing on biblical organization, leadership, worship, doctrine, and unity principles.
+The churches in the Bible were structured quite differently from most of today’s churches.
+The following comparison will highlight several key elements, focusing on biblical organization, leadership, worship, doctrine, and unity principles.

-- Biblical Churches of Christ: In the New Testament, churches were autonomous and independent.
-Each congregation operated under its own eldership and was guided by local shepherds (elders or overseers).
+- Biblical Churches: In the New Testament, churches were autonomous and independent.
+Each congregation operated under its own eldership who qualified men who served as the overseers and pastors of the church.
 This pattern is seen in passages like Acts 14:23, where elders were appointed “in every church,” and Titus 1:5, where Paul instructs Titus to “appoint elders in every town.”
 Each congregation had its own leadership without a centralized governing body.

 2. Leadership and Shepherding

-- Biblical Churches of Christ: Leadership was primarily vested in the role of elders, who shepherded each local assembly.
-Elders were expected to meet certain qualifications (1 Timothy 3:1–7; Titus 1:6–9) and were seen as responsible for the spiritual well-being of the congregation.
+- Biblical Churches: Leadership was primarily vested in the role of elders, who pastored each local congregation.
+Elders were men who met certain qualifications (1 Timothy 3:1–7; Titus 1:6–9).
+These leading men were seen as responsible for the spiritual well-being of the congregation.
 Deacons also served with distinct roles but were not given authority over the congregation as elders were (1 Timothy 3:8–13).
+Ministers also serving in preaching and teaching (1 Timothy 4:6–16).

-- Modern Denominations: In many denominations today, church leadership often includes pastors, bishops, or priests.
+- Modern Churches: In many denominations today, church leadership often includes pastors, bishops, or priests who do not meet the qualifications of 1 Timothy 3:1–7 and Titus 1:5–9.
 Some denominations also ordain ministers or preachers who may function in a central role but don’t always meet the qualifications required of elders, especially concerning character or household leadership.

 4. Doctrine and Teaching

-- Modern Denominations: Doctrine varies widely across denominations, with some holding to traditional creeds, catechisms, or doctrinal statements.
-Some modern teachings—such as infant baptism, predestination as taught in Calvinism, or transubstantiation in the Eucharist—are not found explicitly in the practices of the early church.
+- Modern Churches: Doctrine varies widely across denominations, with some holding to traditional creeds, catechisms, or doctrinal statements.
+Some modern teachings such as infant baptism, predestination as taught in Calvinism, or transubstantiation in the Eucharist, which are not found explicitly in the practices of the early church in the New Testament Scripture or in early Christian writings.
 Many denominations also have added their own traditions and beliefs that may not align strictly with New Testament teaching.

 5. Unity and Division

-- Biblical Churches of Christ: Unity among Christians was emphasized strongly (John 17:21; Ephesians 4:4-6).
+- Biblical Churches: Christian taught His disciples who make up the church to be one (John 17:21).
+The apostle urged and commanded the church to maintain eagerly the unity of the church (Ephesians 4:1–6).
 Believers were urged to avoid divisions and maintain one faith, one Lord, and one baptism (Ephesians 4:5).
 Paul addressed the importance of unity in 1 Corinthians 1:10, urging that there be “no divisions among you.”

-- Modern Denominations: Denominationalism inherently involves division, as it is based on different doctrines, practices, or governance models.
+- Modern Churches: Denominationalism inherently involves division, as it is based on different doctrines, practices, or governance models based on tradition, culture, or upcoming ideas of man.
 Many denominations identify themselves by specific beliefs or practices, often resulting in separations from other groups.
 This division can contradict the New Testament emphasis on a unified body of Christ.

 6. Evangelism and Teaching Method

-- Biblical Churches of Christ: The early church engaged actively in evangelism, aiming to spread the gospel rather than build large institutions.
-Evangelism was personal and local, and missionaries like Paul, Peter, and others traveled to preach the gospel (Acts 8:4; Acts 11:19-21).
+- Biblical Churches: Faith came by hearing and hearing by the Word of God (Romans 10:17).
+Growth occurred as God gave the increase (1 Corinthians 3:6–8).
+The early church engaged actively in evangelism, aiming to spread the gospel.
+The church’s primary identity was a people called out to proclaim Christ (Matthew 28:19–20; 1 Peter 2:9).
+Evangelism flowed from conviction about the identity of God and Christ revealed by the Spirit (Acts 2:36; 1 Cor 2:12–13).
+Evangelism was personal and local, and missionaries like Paul, Peter, and others traveled to preach the gospel (Acts 8:4; Acts 11:19–21).

-- Modern Denominations: Some modern denominations focus on large-scale missionary work or incorporate additional teachings to attract larger memberships, sometimes prioritizing growth over doctrinal purity.
-Evangelism can also be structured differently, with mission boards, funded missions, and activities organized centrally rather than locally.
+- Modern Churches: Some modern denominations focus on large-scale benevolence works or incorporate additional teachings to attract larger memberships, sometimes prioritizing growth over doctrinal purity.
+Their assemblies become shows of sacred rituals of manmade traditions or appeals to entertain with new contemporary styles.
+Evangelism can also be structured differently, with mission boards organized to oversee missionaries.

-- Modern Denominations: Many modern denominations do not hold baptism as a requirement for salvation.
-While some view it as an important sign of faith, others see it as symbolic or as an ordinance for later obedience rather than an immediate response to belief.
+- Modern Churches: Many modern denominations do not hold baptism as essential for salvation.
+While some view it as an important sign of faith, others see it as symbolic ordinance for later obedience rather than an immediate response to belief.
+Churches today schedule baptisms for certain times of the year unlike the apostles and evangelists in the New Testament who baptized believers immediately.
 Some denominations practice infant baptism, which diverges from the practice in the early church, where baptism was based on personal faith and repentance.
-Views on the purpose of baptism vary widely, with interpretations ranging from covenantal inclusion to symbolic acts of dedication, which contrasts with the New Testament view of baptism as essential for salvation.
+Views on the purpose of baptism vary widely, with interpretations ranging from covenantal inclusion to symbolic acts of dedication, which contrasts with the New Testament view of baptism as for the forgiveness of sins to walk in newness of life.

 8. Obeying the Gospel

-- Biblical Churches of Christ: The concept of “obeying the Gospel” was central in the early church, referring to hearing, believing, repenting, confessing Christ, and being baptized.
-Obedience to the Gospel was not seen as optional or only intellectual; it was an active response to the message of Christ.
-Passages like 2 Thessalonians 1:8, which warns that God will “take vengeance on those who do not know God and on those who do not obey the gospel of our Lord Jesus Christ,” highlight the necessity of obedience.
-The Gospel itself was presented as a transformative call that demanded a total response—belief coupled with actions such as baptism, faithful living, and participation in the local church.
+- Biblical Churches: The concept of “obeying the Gospel” was central in the early church, referring to hearing, believing, repenting, confessing Christ, and being baptized.
+Obedience to the Gospel was not seen as optional or only intellectual.
+Obeying the Gospel was an active response to the message of Christ.
+Passages like 2 Thessalonians 1:8, which warns that God will “take vengeance on those who do not know God and on those who do not obey the gospel of our Lord Jesus Christ” highlight the necessity of obedience.
+The Gospel itself was presented as a transformative call that demanded a response to die to oneself, be buried in baptism, and rise to walk in newness of life (Romans 6:4–5; Colossians 2:12–13).
+Those who were baptized continued “continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers” (Acts 2:42).

 Conclusion

-In essence, the churches of Christ in the New Testament maintained simplicity, local governance, and a high degree of adherence to Scripture.
-In contrast, many modern denominations have introduced layers of governance, additional doctrines, and complex worship practices.
-This has led to a divergence from the straightforward organization and worship style that the early church exemplified, as well as to divisions that would not have characterized the original churches of Christ.
+In essence, the churches of Christ in the New Testament maintained simplicity, local governance, and faithful adherence to the apostles’ doctrine being recorded in the New Testament Scriptures.
+In contrast, many modern denominations have introduced layers of governance, additional doctrines, and contemporary and traditional worship practices.
+This has led to a divergence from the straightforward organization and assembly that the early church exemplified, as well as to divisions that would not have characterized the original churches of Christ.